act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Passed Example 9

-A set of two SVG `<a>` elements have the same accessible name and link to the same resource.
+A set of two SVG `<a>` elements that have the same accessible name and link to the same resource.

 ```html
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">